 This all didn’t happen overnight though.
 This took months and months of therapy, medication changes, and the help, support , and encouragement of others.

 There is one more thing.
 This “thing” is what took so long for things to start settling down and start falling into place.

-I had to accept that I had bipolar disorder and that the only way my life was ever going to resemble ANYTHING close to a somewhat stable, and similar to what it was before life, was if I accepted that I needed to make adjustments to not just my medications and frequency of doctors visits, but I had to make changes to my lifestyle, my eating and sleeping habits, my weekend drinking with friends habits, etc. I had to be all in, and accept it all, or it,would never be any different.
+I had to accept that I had bipolar disorder and the only way my life was ever going to resemble ANYTHING close to a somewhat stable/similar to what it was before life, was if I accepted that I needed to make adjustments to not just my medications and frequency of doctors visits, but I had to make changes to my lifestyle, my eating and sleeping habits, my weekend drinking with friends habits, etc. I had to be all in, and accept it all, or it would never be any different.

-I had spent so many months trying to “work the system” and prove to my therapy team that I didn’t need to,change any of that and I would be just fine.
-All it did was continue the chaos for all my friends and family,and everyone around me.
+I had spent so many months trying to “work the system” and prove to my therapy team that I didn’t need to change any of that and I would be just fine.
+Unfortunately, all it did was continue the chaos for all my friends and family, basically everyone around me.

 When I finally chose to accept the whole package, I found stability.
-I went back to working full time, was running websites, I was stable.
+I went back to working full time, was running websites, and for once in I can’t even remember when, I was stable.

 Until then, it’s the “WTF IS HAPPENING” phase….
 FOR EVERYONE!!!!!!